jacoborous/nytimes-web2pdf/https/www.nytimes.com/2020/08/01/us/coronavirus-midwest-cases-deaths.html.html.md

 away from people.”

-People there have been coping with the lulls and peaks of a physical, emotional, economical and logistical crisis from an invisible foe nearly three years after surviving Hurricane Harvey, one of the worst disasters in American history.
+People there have been coping with the lulls and peaks of a physical, emotional, fiscal and logistical crisis from an invisible foe nearly three years after surviving Hurricane Harvey, one of the worst disasters in American history.